qibin961014/Trust-SMS-sender/README.md

 2. Basic Functions
    Send group messages.
-   Create, delete and revise groups
+   Create, delete and revise groups.
+   Add, delete and revise names and phone numbers in the certain group phone numbers from the user's phoen dictionary.
+   Manage the groups.